JuanCarlosBio/juancarlos_portfolio_eng/projects.md

 Currently, I am focusing on the search for <u>invertebrates and plants</u>, although I do not rule out including other organisms in the future.

 **Some skills**:
+* Use of Tools for Reproducible Research.
 * Programming: Python, R, Bash, JavaScript,  CSS, HTML.
 * Workflows management systems (SNAKEMAKE).
-* Big Data (SITECAN, Biota...).
+* Big Data (SITCAN, Biota...).
-* Web development, maintenance, debugging (a lot of debugging 😢… I love it).
+* Web development, maintenance, debugging (a lot of debugging 😢… I love it!).
 * Conda package manager.
 * Git and GitHub (GitHub Actions, GitHub Pages)
 * GIS viewers.
 * Biology: fieldwork, of species identification.
 * Data analysis, and Data Visualization of biological and spatial data.
+* SQL/MySQL: database design and management.
+I am currently working on creating a species database, integrating data from BIOCAN and SITCAN through queries and related tables.

 <p align="center"><u><i>Visit the project at:</i></u></p>